-In the Fall of 2003, the Rev. Dr. Mark Braaten was installed as the Senior Pastor.
-Under his dedicated leadership Our Saviour's has continued to grow in many ways.
+In the Fall of 2021, Pastor Martin Moore was installed as the Senior Pastor.
+Under his dedicated leadership, Our Saviour's continues to grow in many ways.

 Over the years Our Saviour’s has added an educational wing and offers a variety of worship services along with a strong education and music program.